Monmouth County has 28 Additional Positive Cases of COVID-19

-Monmouth County will offer free COVID-19 testing on tomorrow, Aug.
-27 in Keansburg from 9 a.m. to 1 p.m. at the New Point Comfort Firehouse, 192 Carr Ave.
+Monmouth County will offer free COVID-19 testing tomorrow, Aug.
+28 in Freehold from 3 to 7 p.m. at the Freehold Borough Fire Department, 49 W. Main St., Rear Annex.
 Residents should note the clinic has 100 tests and once those are administered, the clinic will close for the day.
 More information about the County’s COVID-19 testing program is available on www.visitmonmouth.com.

 The breakdown of positive COVID-19 cases by municipality is as follows: